nebogeo/creative-kids-coding-cornwall/doc/projects/03-skyscraper-tunnels.md

                 tree(pos+point(0,count,-2),count-1)
                 tree(pos+point(0,count,2),count-1)

+* Try change the amount it explodes, and making different for different dimensions.

 ## Step 4 Adding direction and randomness

-Let's briefly go back to 2 dimensions and try adding direction (a `d` parameter), this is needed so we can make longer branches in different directions.
+Let's briefly go back to 2 dimensions and try adding direction (a `d` parameter), this is needed so we can make longer branches that point in different directions.
 We'll add `d` to the `pos` in the tree call and to the size of the box too:

         def tree(pos,d,count):
             if count>0: